Automated Backup for SQL Server 2014 virtual machines (Resource Manager)

 Prerequisites

-• Windows Server 2012 and greater
+• Windows Server 2012 or later.

-Database configuration:
+• Database configuration:

 • Target user databases must use the full recovery model.
-System databases do not have to use the full recovery model.
+System databases don't have to use the full recovery model.
 However, if you require log backups to be taken for model or msdb, you must use the full recovery model.
 For more information about the impact of the full recovery model on backups, see Backup under the full recovery model.

 Settings

 The following table describes the options that can be configured for Automated Backup.
 The actual configuration steps vary depending on whether you use the Azure portal or Azure Windows PowerShell commands.
-Note that Automated backup uses backup compression by default and you cannot disable it.
+Note that Automated backup uses backup compression by default and you can't disable it.

 Setting Range (Default) Description